9552nZ/SmartSheetMusic/README.md

 - Input is the the audio stream and the midi
 - At discrete time intervals (buffer size) audio stream is transformed via FFT - that is one snippet
 - Result is compared to the spectrogram of the Midi
-- For each snippet Module 1 outputs a set of possible locations in the Midi (there may be mutliple such locations)
+- For each snippet Module 1 outputs a set of possible locations in the Midi (there may be multiple such locations)

 Module 2:
 - Inputs to module two are: